rfshelley/Documentation/smartapp-developers-guide/example-bon-voyage.rst

 -----------------

-Now that we have gathered the input we need from the user, we need to listen to the appropriate events, and take action when they are triggered.
+Now that we have gathered the input we need from the user, we need to listen to the appropriate Events, and take action when they are triggered.

 We do this through the required ``installed()`` method: